Maverick474/Teleco_ChatBot/readme.md

 - Once the docker compose starts running both the frontend and backend
 - Navgate to the chatbot interface on: `http://localhost:8501`
 - Interact with the Chatbot
+- Upload a document (only teleco related) to store it in the Vector Database for future retrieval.
 - Type your query in the message input box
 - The system will automatically detect the language
 - Apply security checks through guardrails